gditfc/wily-angular-commons/README.md

 - errorIcon: an icon class to display in the error state
 - errorText: main text to display in the error state
 - errorSubtext: subtext to display in the error state

+## WilyIconsModule
+### IconSelectComponent
+The icon select component allows a user to search for and select either a Fontawesome or Wily (custom) icon.
+### Usage
+The icon select accepts an icon class through either its `value` input or through one/two-way data-binding via `ngModel`.
+To read in the value of the icon select, you can listen for its `ngModelChange` event (if using `ngModel`) or its `selected` event.
+The value emitted from the component is the selected icon class.
+Model updates on confirm button click.
+### Inputs
+- value: setter for the internal value of the component
+- disabled: whether the component is disabled
+- buttonColorClass: CSS class to apply to the icon dialog show button
+- buttonSizing: the size (width/height) of the icon dialog show button in pixels
+#### Outputs
+- opened: event emitted on icon dialog open
+- selected: event emitted on icon dialog confirmation, emits selected icon in the form of `{ value: string }`
+- closed: event emitted on icon dialog close

 ## Usage